FunkyChicken64/faq-accordion-card/README.md

 ## My process

-Started with mobile design first.
+I adopted a mobile-first approach, starting the design process with a focus on mobile devices and progressively enhancing it for larger screens.
 Created the utility classes (fonts, colors, sizes), followed by the buttons and layout.

 ### Built with